Linus-J/autoencoder-from-scratch/README.md

 ### Current progress:
 - AE implemented using vanilla SGD in C
+- Implemented batch training and composite matrix operations in C
 - AE implemented in PyTorch and Cython with DEMON Adam optimiser

 ### Future aims: